 - It’s in the same condition as your home and has similar renovations.

-- It has similar amenities, such as a garage, pool, etc.
+- It has similar amenities, such as a garage or a pool.

-- The nearby features are similar (i.e., walkability, school district, public transportation, etc.).
+- The nearby features are similar (i.e., walkability, school district, public transportation).

 Why do comps work to price your home?

-A CMA, by analyzing a group of six to 12 comps, provides clarity around how your home equates to the competition in the context of other relevant market trends such as inventory levels, price per square foot, and average days on market.
-This matrix of data provides a well-researched price range recommendation that reflects the conditions in your market.
+Overall, comps work because they give you real-world data on how similar homes near you fared in the current market.
+Analyzing a group of six to 12 comps provides clarity about how your home measures up to the competition in other relevant market trends, such as inventory levels, price per square foot, and average days on market.

 With home sale records readily available in many markets online, you may be eager to find comps yourself and make a comparison on your own.
-But a real estate agent will be able to do it more efficiently and with greater detail.
+But a real estate agent does it more efficiently and with greater detail.
 They have access to tools like the MLS database that provide more recent sales and details about comparable properties.
 Not to mention it’s one less task off your plate.

 If you aren’t sure where to begin your search for a real estate agent, online agent-matching platforms such as HomeLight make it quick and easy to find great candidates.
-Tell us a few details about your home and selling timeline, and we’ll provide recommendations for up to three top real estate agents with extensive knowledge of your local market.
+Tell us a few details about your home and selling timeline, and our platform will analyze over 27 million transactions and thousands of reviews to provide recommendations for up to three top real estate agents with extensive knowledge of your local market.

 Watch out for these pricing fallacies

-So now you know what goes into pricing your home to sell.
-But what are some common mistakes to watch out for?
-Let’s take a look.
+So now you know what goes into pricing your home to sell — but it’s not a foolproof process.
+Here are some common mistakes to avoid when setting your list price.

 You overvalue certain renovations

 It may come as a surprise, but not all home renovations have a positive ROI.
-In fact, Remodeling Magazine reported that the average payback for 22 common professional remodeling projects in 150 major U.S. markets was only 60% in 2021.
+In fact, Remodeling Magazine reported that the average payback for 22 common professional remodeling projects in 150 major U.S. markets was only about 62% in 2022.
 That means your renovations likely won’t translate into a dollar-for-dollar increase in home value.
-So, if your bathroom remodel cost $25,000, you may be looking at more like a $14,000 increase in property value.
+So, if your bathroom remodel cost about $27,000, you may see a resale value of just about $16,000.

 You put emotions over logic

 No matter your reasons for selling, emotions always go into a sale.
 Your home is a special place, and letting go of it can often be difficult.
-If there’s sentimental value attached to your property such as memories or your parents or grandparents, pricing can be especially challenging.
+If there’s sentimental value attached to your property, such as memories of your parents or grandparents, pricing can be especially challenging.

 You neglect to consider eyesores and ‘earsores’

 If you’ve lived in your home for some time, you’ve most likely learned to ignore the items that used to bother you.
-But when setting your price, take some time to look at your home through an objective lens.
+But when setting your price, take some time to look at your home through a clear, objective lens.
 Are there any noises, blights, or unsightly views that a new homeowner might notice?
-Maybe there’s a lot of traffic on your street or train tracks nearby.
-Or perhaps some power lines block your bedroom view.
+Maybe there’s a lot of traffic on your street or railroad tracks nearby.
+Perhaps some power lines block your bedroom view.
 These negative features could require you to lower your price.